OoriData/OgbujiPT/README.md

 ## Bias to good software engineering

-I've seen many projects talking stabs at something like this one, but they really just seem to be stabs, usually by folks interested in LLM who admit they don't have strong coding backgrounds.
+I've seen many projects taking stabs at something like this one, but they really just seem to be stabs, usually by folks interested in LLM who admit they don't have strong coding backgrounds.
 This not only leads to a lumpy patchwork of forks and variations, as people try to figure out the narrow, gnarly paths that cater to their own needs, but also hampers maintainability just at a time when everything seems to be changing drastically every few days.

 I have a strong Python and software engineering background, and I'm looking to apply that in this project, to hopefully create something more easily speclailized for other needs, built-upon, maintained and contributed to.

 This project is packaged using [hatch](https://hatch.pypa.io/), a modern Python packaging tool.
 I plan to write tests as I go along, and to incorporate continuous integration.
 Admit I may be slow to find the cycles for all that, but at least the intent and architecture is there from the beginning.

-## Model styles
+## Prompting patterns

-A central concept of OgbujiPT is model styles.
-There are [numerous Open LLMs out there](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), and each one tends to have some specialization, including in how prompt it.
-Here we define model styles to help encapsulate these differences, and make it easier to quickly launch experiments, adapt to and adopt other models.
+Different LLMs have different conventions you want to use in order to get high quality responses.
+If you've looked into [self-hosted LLMs](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) you might have heard of the likes of alpaca, vicuña or even airoboros.
+OgbujiPT includes some shallow tools in order to help construct prompts according to the particular conventions that would be best for your choice of LLM.
+This makes it easier to quickly launch experiments, adapt to and adopt other models.

 # Contributions